-I have seen people change when they are sick, scared, and hurt, but I also have seen people change when they are loved and accepted just as they are by another person.
+I have seen people change when they are sick, scared, and hurt, but I also have seen people change when they are loved and accepted for who they are by another person.
 We have so much more power to change the world than we realize but more importantly we have to change ourselves or others will not change.

 This blank verse was written when I taught a Sunday School class on what a psalm is.
 I doubt very seriously that God cares about form or rhyming pattern.
 I believe the important thing is that it comes from our heart in a rush of joy, adoration, praise, pure bliss or thankfulness.
 But just as the Psalmist wrote psalms of heart wrenching pain and shame, psalms can express any deep emotion that we might have, just as any song can express a deep longing or emotion.